Cost of Living in Lake Chapala, Mexico

 If you are thinking about moving to Lake Chapala, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Much lower.
 We pay our property taxes and water yearly.
 Our taxes are $699 MX and water is $1000 MX per year.
 Electricity is expensive in Mexico but still less than the US and is paid every other month.
 We have our propane tank filled on the off month and runs about $1600 MX for 2 months.
 Phone and internet is $600 MX per month and that is with unlimited long distanse.
 We have satelite which comes out of Canada.
 They have grocery stores that carry US products but it is imported and therefore expensive.
 Produce, eggs, meat, chicken and fish is amazing and reasonable.
-You can pay as much as you want or as little as you have for a house and find something to fit your needs," remarked one expat in Lake Chapala.
+You can pay as much as you want or as little as you have for a house and find something to fit your needs," explained one expat living in Lake Chapala.

 What are typical rental prices for expats in Lake Chapala?